aparikh21/NYCTrash/README.md

 ![R-CMD-check](https://github.com/aparikh21/NYCTrash/workflows/R-CMD-check/badge.svg)
 <!-- badges: end -->

-The goal of NYCTrash is to understand chnages in monthly trash patterns in NYC by borough.
+The goal of NYCTrash is to understand changes in monthly trash patterns in NYC by borough.

 ## Installation